ThisIsMyName314/MCFDoc_Information/README.md

 There are 2 essential flags that have to be used:

-1. `dir` which specifies the absolute path to the datapack, for example /home/user/Documents/datapack on Linux
+1. `dir` which specifies the absolute path to the datapack, for example /home/user/Documents/datapack on Linux.

-2. `out` which specifies the output path (including the file to write to), for example /home/user/Documents/output.html on Linux
+2. `out` which specifies the output path (including the file to write to), for example /home/user/Documents/output.html on Linux.

+ To reference relative to your current working directory you can use the  `./name` on linux or maxOS or `.\name` syntax on windows.

 And 6 optional: